-The offset area will have legal protection that includes penalties to enforce its protection.
+The offset area will have legal protection.
 Yancoal will ensure that all employees or representatives, contractors, consultants and visitors are aware of these legal protections and penalties prior to entering the offset area.

 The following activities will not be permitted within the offset area (Figure 3):